shashwatsr2712/shashwatsr2712.github.io/README.md

 ## Update (New feature):
 * 'Previous' and 'Next' icons added.
 * Clicking on Next plays the next song in queue.
-* Clicking on previous restarts the song if current Play time > 3 seconds.
+* Clicking on Previous restarts the song if current Play time > 3 seconds.
 If it is less than 3 seconds, previous song in queue is played.
 #
 ***The project is in development phase.
 More features and improvements would be added soon.***